Create, update, and delete records

 });

-The data may be returned from a function, it won't be called if the record was found:
+The data can be returned from a function, it won't be called if the record was found:

 const user = await User.selectAll()